-An identification number is required when filing a DBA which is used for filing business tax.
-Using one’s Social Security Number is not advised because it exposes the owner to identity theft.
+An identification number is required when filing a DBA.
+It is used for filing business tax returns.
+Using one’s Social Security Number is not advised because, for one thing, it exposes the owner to identity theft.

 2. Register the fictitious name

-Some states do not require registration of fictitious names but it can pose a problem, especially if there is a duplication of names.
+Some states do not require registration of fictitious names, but that can pose a problem, especially if there is a duplication of names.
 Therefore, it is for the safety of everybody to get their fictitious name registered.
-With technology advancement, online registration is already possible wherein the form filed gets scanned for errors before being submitted to the right agency.
+With technology advancement, online registration is possible, wherein the form filed gets scanned for errors before being submitted to the proper agency.

-Furthermore, some states require that the fictitious name is advertised in the local paper and that the owner submits an affidavit, confirming the completion of requirements for Doing Business As.
+Furthermore, some states require that the fictitious name be advertised in the local paper and that the owner submits an affidavit confirming the completion of all requirements for DBA status.